What You Need To Know About Elbow Pops During A Bench Press

 This snapping sensation can be painful and should be evaluated to see if other nerves, like the ulnar nerve, are being dislocated as well.

-This is important because constant aggravation of your elbow can lead to weakening and/or permanent damage of the triceps muscle, tendon, and the ulnar nerve.
+This is important because the constant aggravation of your elbow can lead to weakening and/or permanent damage of the triceps muscle, tendon, and the ulnar nerve.

 How to treat Snapping Triceps Syndrome